A First-Timer’s Guide to Winston-Salem: 11 Things to Do

 Note: Much of Reynolda House is closed for renovation through August 2026, yet the gardens, village, and art exhibit space (the Babcock Wing) remain open.

-Explore the Downtown Arts District
+3. Stroll Through the Downtown Arts District

 Winston-Salem’s Downtown Arts District is where the city’s creative spirit takes center stage.
 Just a few blocks along Trade and Liberty Streets, this walkable district doubles as an open-air gallery filled with bold murals, sculptures, and ever-evolving installations.
 Start at Artivity on the Green, a half-acre park known for its striking red “smokestack” towers and rotating mural wall.
 For a guide to understanding the city’s art scene a bit more, check out our City of Arts & Innovation overview.

 Beyond the public art, the district is packed with galleries, shops, and local flavor.
 Browse handcrafted works at Visual Index or Piedmont Craftsmen, explore eclectic finds at CasaShanti, Still Grimey, and Major Tomms, or visit staples like Body & Soul, Just Be, and Mast General Store.
-For an overview of the retail options, check out our Arts District Shopping Guide.
+For an overview of the retail options, check out our Arts District-centric Shopping Guide.

 When it’s time to recharge, you’re surrounded by solid options.
 Try award-winning Mission Pizza, settle in at Twisted Pine, or grab Lexington-style barbecue at Camel City BBQ Factory.
 For drinks, head to Single Brothers or Broad Branch Distillery, or keep it low-key at Chad’s Chai & Tea Shop.

-Snap Up the City’s Most Iconic Spots
+4. Snap Up the City’s Most Iconic Spots

 Winston-Salem is full of photo ops that feel distinctly local, from historic landmarks to unexpected roadside icons.
 Aside from Artivity on the Green, start in Old Salem at the 120-foot Heritage Bridge, where wooden trusses and glowing Moravian stars (seasonal) create one of the city’s most recognizable backdrops.
 A short walk away, the 12-foot Mickey Coffee Pot marks the gateway to Old Salem and delivers a quirky, can’t-miss shot.